Lower Mount Walker, Queensland: Geography

-The Bremer River passes through the locality.
+The Bremer River enters the locality from the south (Mount Walker West / Mount Walker) and exits to the north-east (Rosewood).

+Rosewood-Warrill View Road enters the locality from the north-east (Rosewood) and exits to the south-east (Mount Walker).

 Lower Mount Walker is home to a remnant swamp tea-tree forest which is considered critically endangered.

+The land use is predominantly grazing on native vegetation with some crop growing, mostly near the Bremer River.

 History

 Mount Walker Lower Provisional School opened on 12 November 1923.
 In 1927, the school building was relocated from Mount French to Lower Mount Walker.
 Mount Walker Lower State School was proclaimed on 19 March 1928.
 The school closed circa 1945.
 It was at 286-294 Mount Walker West Road (27.7051°S 152.5372°E).